trm313/nyt-pm-radar/README.md

 1. Create a Google Form based on the linked template
 2. Take it yourself, and/or send it to peers
-3. Connect your Form to a Sheet (Form > Edit > Responses > "Connect to Google Sheet")
-4. Connect your Google Account to grant this tool read-access to Google Sheets
+3. Connect your Google Account to grant this tool read-access to Google Sheets
-5. Paste the Google Sheet ID into the form
+4. Paste the Google Form ID into the form to visualize results!